 You can find the cost of indefinite leave to remain in the link below.

 You must pass the Citizenship test (also known as a ‘Life in the UK’ test) to apply for indefinite leave to remain.

 For more information on taking the test, visit the Highlands College website.

 You must meet the English language requirement in one of the following ways:

-be a national of a majority English speaking country (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA)
+4. being a national of the following English speaking countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA

-If you already hold English language qualifications, you should contact the Casework section to check if they meet the requirements for indefinite leave to remain (settlement) purposes on +44 (0) 1534 447979.
+Applicants who already hold English language qualifications are advised to contact the Casework section for further information and advice on +44 (0) 1534 447979.

 Exemptions from language requirements

 you’re under 18 years old